yussufbiyik/lego-store-stock-checker/readme.md

 # Lego Store Stock Checker
 This project is made to check the stock of Lego Store Turkey, it offers two modes:
 1. CLI mode, which works by looking for keychains that are given as arguments when starting the project.
-2. Server mode, which works by checking keychains and sending push notifications using webpush to users (subscribers) which are registered using `/subscribe` endpoint and being stored in an sqlite database.
+2. Server mode, which works by checking keychains and sending push notifications using webpush to subscribers which are registered using `/subscribe` endpoint and being stored in an sqlite database.

 ## Tech Stack
 [![Tech Stack](https://skillicons.dev/icons?i=nodejs,express,sqlite)](https://skillicons.dev)